 At the end of the day, you want a coding bootcamp that will guide you to creating a strong portfolio.
 Does the bootcamp have a lot of hands-on challenges?
 Do they require you to complete a portfolio in order to graduate the program?
 Your potential employers are going to want to see what you are able to do and, if you already have a strong portfolio coming out of your bootcamp, it can save you a lot of time.
 If you want to find out more about the coding bootcamp experience and what to expect, you can hear from a coding bootcamp graduate here.

 Paying for Your Bootcamp

-A popular option that many coding bootcamps offer is an income sharing agreement.
-An income sharing agreement means that you pay nothing up front for the bootcamp.
+A popular option when considering how to pay for coding bootcamp is an income share agreement (ISA).
+An income share agreement means that you pay nothing upfront for the bootcamp.
 You will actually pay nothing for the bootcamp until you land a new job.
 Once you have a job, you will pay a certain percentage of your salary back to the bootcamp.
 This percentage can range from 8% to 25% until the cost of the tuition is paid for.
 This may seem like a large percentage of your salary, but it is still less than the increase in salary you can expect after your bootcamp.
-If you want to learn more about income sharing agreements, you can read about them here.

 Whether or not coding bootcamps are worth it really depends on the person.
 Are you going to work hard throughout the camp and learn as much as you can to develop a strong portfolio?
 Are you going to be motivated enough to fight for a good job once you graduate?
 Many coding bootcamp graduates attributed their job success to their soft skills just as much as their coding skills.
 If you are willing to work hard, constantly learn, and stay on top of the latest trends and techniques, a coding bootcamp will definitely be worth your time and investment.